badconduct/gemini-98-proxy-client/README.md

 The front-end is fully retro-compatible:

 - Works on **Internet Explorer 6**, **Firefox 2.0+**, or modern browsers
-- Requires only basic JavaScript (no React, no fetch, no ES6)
+- Requires only basic JavaScript (ES3)
 - Optimized for **640x480–1024x768** screen sizes

 > Access the server locally or remotely from a vintage PC for the full Y2K-era experience.